-As a proof of concept, we use Python and JavaScript code generation tasks.
 We summarize the main results below.
 We detect and quantify Python and JavaScript lexical task heads (Fig.~\ref{code_quant}) and subsequently use them to steer the model to generate code in a specific programming language.
 For example, when ``Python’’ heads are activated, the model switches from generating JavaScript to Python code.
 This steering effect depends on the activation strength (scaling factor) applied (Table~\ref{code_2_python} \& \ref{code_2_js}).
 Our results across 164 coding problems from the HumanEval-X dataset \citep{zheng2024codegeex} show that lexical task heads remain functional even in sophisticated, long-form generation contexts.